mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 with $\delta = \frac{p(\omega_0) \times \text{Cfa}}{p(\omega_1) \times \text{Cmiss}}$ and $\text{a}=\frac{p(\omega_1) \times \text{Cmiss} - E(\text{risk})}{p(\omega_1) \times \text{Cmiss}}$.

 $\delta$ and $\text{a}$ are determined by the application parameters and the risk objective, while (tpr,fpr) is achieved by the recognizer and is also called an operating point.

-For given application parameters, an isocost curve with lower fpr and/or higher tpr corresponds to a lower risk, hence the optimal isocost is the closest to the "north-west corner", i.e. upper left-hand corner or (fpr=0,tpr=1) corner, in the ROC space.
+Given some application parameters, an isocost curve with lower fpr or higher tpr corresponds to a lower risk, hence the optimal isocost is the closest to the "north-west corner" (fpr=0,tpr=1) in the ROC space.

-That allows the analyst to visually identify the Bayes decision cutoff point as the (tpr,fpr) pair that is closest to (0,1).
+That allows the analyst to visually identify the Bayes decision cut-off point as the (tpr,fpr) pair that is closest to (0,1).
 It also allows them to compare[^f1] two recognizers, with the best performer's isocost being above the underperformer - see example in the next section.

-Before looking at an example, let's connect the ROC to the Bayes optimal criterion introduced in the previous part.
+Before looking at an example, let's connect the ROC to the Bayes optimal criterion [TODO: link to previous section].
 ROC and likelihood ratio are connected because $(1-\text{Pmiss})$ and $\text{Pfa}$ are linear functions of the cumulative density function (cdf) of $\omega_1$ and $\omega_0$, respectively, so the derivative of the ratio is the ratio of their pdf's, i.e. the likelihood ratio.

-Sliding through every operating point on the ROC curve is the same as going through every possible likelihood ratio (LR), which is the left-hand side in the Bayes equation 1.1 in the previous part.
+Sliding through every operating point on the ROC curve is the same as going through every possible likelihood ratio (LR), which is the left-hand side in the Bayes equation 1.1 [todo: link].
 The right-hand side is a function of application parameters, and so the Bayes optimal solution can be identified on the ROC plot.

-If that sounds rather abstract (it does to me), the data also provides a proof.
-Using the svm recognizer from Part 1, the snippets below show that for every operating point, the derivative equals the likelihood ratio.
-The method `lr` gets the likelihood ratio directly from the `Tradeoff` object's counts while `slope` get the lr from the slope of (tpr,fpr).
+Using the svm recognizer from Part 1, the snippets below show that for every operating point, the derivative equals the likelihood ratio. `lr` gets the likelihood ratio directly from the `Tradeoff` object's counts, while `slope` gets the lr from the slope of (tpr,fpr).

-Note that instead of a continuous function we have a line that goes through a set of points, so the slope is the segment that connects a point to the next one.
+Note that instead of a continuous function, a line goes through a set of points, so the slope is the segment that connects a point to the next one.
 The slope at $(1-\text{Pmiss(t)},\text{Pfa(t)})$ is $\frac{ \text{Pmiss(t)}-\text{Pmiss(t-1)} }{ \text{Pfa(t-1)}-\text{Pfa(t)} }$.

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Recipes.scala#L1163)
 ```scala